mstrperson/Processing-Sprite/lessons/teaching_philosophy.md

 Where grading becomes genuinely consequential in my context, I will apply it honestly and transparently, with clear standards the student knew in advance and specific evidence they can trace.
 What I will not do is pretend that the grade tells the whole story, or use it as a proxy for compliance, or allow it to become one more instrument of competition in an environment that already has too many.

+I will also say plainly that I do not hold this position as gospel.
+Colleagues I respect read the same research I do and land in a different place, and they have real arguments — that documented assessment protects against the bias my informal methods inevitably carry, that students preparing for a credentialed world are served by learning to navigate grades, that some learners genuinely need external structure before they have built the capacity to work without it.
+Those arguments carry real weight; they are true about something.
+My disagreement is with the one-dimensional numeric grade as the *default* instrument in *this* environment, and it is not a disagreement with the people who believe grades matter or with the genuine goods that careful grading can serve.

 ---

 ## On Feedback

 My primary mode of feedback is verbal, in the moment, and embedded in the work itself.
 It is part of a dialog with a student or a group — a question asked back, a redirect, a "what happens if you try it the other way" — woven so thoroughly into how I conduct a class that students often do not register it as feedback at all.
 They are accustomed to feedback arriving as a one-way transmission: a grade, maybe some notes, after the fact.
 What I do looks different enough that it doesn't trip that wire.
 That is by design.
 Feedback that a student experiences as a verdict tends to close thinking down.
 Feedback that arrives inside the work tends to keep it open.

 The limitation of that approach is that it leaves no record.
-I am now in a position to write more of it down — not to replace the dialogic practice but to make it more durable, to create something a student can return to, and to build documentation that serves the student over time.
+I am now in a position to write more of it down — to make the dialogic practice more durable, to create something a student can return to, and to build documentation that serves the student over time.
+Writing it down extends the conversation; it does not replace it.
 Where written feedback appears in my practice, it carries the same characteristics as the verbal: specific, actionable, addressed to a thinker.
 Specific means it points to something the student actually did, precisely enough that they know where to look.
 Actionable means it names a direction: "this claim needs evidence, and here is the kind of evidence that would support it."
 Addressed to a thinker means it assumes the student is capable of using the information.

-Feedback in my classroom also addresses process, not only product.
+Feedback in my classroom addresses process as much as product.
 How a student approached a problem, what they tried, what they abandoned, how they handled being stuck — these are worth naming and examining, because they are where the actual learning lives.

 One pattern worth naming directly: when a student asks "can I use this tool" or "can I do this," my response is usually some version of "I'm confident you are capable of that."
 This reads as a grammar correction, and students and colleagues sometimes take it that way.
 It is not.
 If the student then corrects to "may I," I give them the same non-answer — because the lesson has nothing to do with the form of the question.
 The lesson is that they are asking permission for something that does not require permission.
 That reflex — check with the adult before acting, wait for authorization before trusting your own judgment — is one of the things schooling most reliably installs in students.
 I work against it wherever I can.
 Feedback, ultimately, is practice for the moment when I am not in the room.